keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

   You define the runner, an application, and its runtime dependencies.
-  This gives you the flexibility to define tasks using the lanugage and facilities of your choice, although it is more complicated that using one of the pre-defined runtimes.
+  This gives you the flexibility to define tasks using the language and facilities of your choice, although it is more complicated that using one of the pre-defined runtimes.
   See
   [Yaml synopsis for container-runtime](#yaml-synopsis-for-container-runtime)